gbtami/pychess-variants/static/docs/hu/sittuyin.md

 The horse moves exactly the same as a knight in chess.

-The horses are not "minor pieces" in Makruk.
+The horses are not "minor pieces" in Sittuyin.
 They are major forces.
 Centralize and utilize them.

 ### Chariot